Einsenhorn/streamdeck-goxlr-switch-playback-device/README.md

 # streamdeck-goxlr-switch-playback-device

-It allows you to use a GOXLR And a Streamdeck with either a speaker or headset and switch from one to the other easily.
+It allows you to use a GOXLR & a Streamdeck with either a speaker or headset and switch from one to the other easily.

 # Find Your Speaker * Headset UUID